-The Western Museum of Flight at Zamperini Field in Torrance has a collection of predominantly military aircraft including restored planes, replicas, prototypes and models.
+The Western Museum of Flight at Zamperini Field in Torrance has a collection of predominantly military aircraft including restored planes, replicas, prototypes, and models.
 They host various aviation-related lectures and events throughout the year.

-Flight Path Learning Center and Museum in the LAX Imperial Terminal on the south side of LAX houses exhibits of airline memorabilia from uniforms to historic ads and promotional items including from now-defunct airlines, a massive collection of model planes, and a fully restored luxury DC-3 that you can board.
+Flight Path Learning Center and Museum in the LAX Imperial Terminal on the south side of LAX houses exhibits of airline memorabilia from uniforms to historic ads and promotional items including now-defunct airlines, a massive collection of model planes, and a fully restored luxury DC-3 that you can board.
 The museum and parking are free.

-The Southern California Wing of the Commemorative Air Force is an all-volunteer non-profit that focuses on preserving historic combat aircraft from all branches of the US military.
+The Southern California Wing of the Commemorative Air Force is an all-volunteer non-profit that focuses on preserving historic combat aircraft from all branches of the U.S. military.
 They operate the WWII Aviation Museum at Camarillo Airport north of Los Angeles.
 The museum is open Tuesday through Sunday.
 On Tuesdays, Thursdays, and Saturdays, you can also watch volunteers working on the planes at the hangars.

 Jet Propulsion Laboratories in Pasadena has been at the forefront of space exploration technology from rocket development to the Mars Rover program.
-JPL offers free tours for the general public once a week on alternating Mondays and Wednesdays with at least 3-week advance reservation.
+JPL offers free tours for the general public once a week on alternating Mondays and Wednesdays with at least three-week advance reservation.

 The Columbia Memorial Space Center is a hands-on learning center in Downey, south of Downtown LA, where Rockwell and then Boeing built NASA Orbiters.
-The Space Center is a tribute to the crew who dies in the 2003 Space Shuttle Columbia disaster.
+The Space Center is a tribute to the crew who died in the 2003 Space Shuttle Columbia disaster.
 It is dedicated to bringing the wonder and excitement of science and innovation to audiences of all ages and backgrounds.
 Exhibits include the Challenger Center Experience with a space simulator, the Apollo Boiler Plate 12, and the Robotics Lab.

-Visitors to the Ronald Reagan Library and Museum in Simi Valley, north of Los Angeles, can go aboard the actual Air Force One plane that transported US presidents from 1973 to 2001.
+Visitors to the Ronald Reagan Library and Museum in Simi Valley, north of Los Angeles, can go aboard the actual Air Force One plane that transported U.S. presidents from 1973 to 2001.
 In the Air Force One Pavilion, you can also see the Marine One helicopter that flew President Johnson, and a selection of presidential limousines and motorcade vehicles.